jhpark-kaist/blogpost/_posts/2025-04-28-geometric-flow-matching.md

 ## Conclusion

-Geometric Flow Matching marries differential geometry with deep generative modeling.
-By respecting curvature instead of fighting it, GFM yields accurate, valid, and efficient models – already transforming protein design and poised to impact many other areas.
-The momentum of FoldFlow, FlowPacker, Proteína, and Pullback FM signals that geometry-aware AI is at the cutting edge, with much more ahead.
+Geometric Flow Matching (GFM) shows that weaving rigorous differential geometry into deep generative modeling unlocks a new level of fidelity, efficiency, and scientific utility when the data itself lives on curved spaces.
+For proteins, a GFM‑trained flow respects bond geometry, SE(3) symmetries, and torsional periodicities at every timestep, outputting structures that are ready for downstream design or simulation with almost no post‑processing.

+But proteins are only the beginning.
+Camera trajectories in robotics and AR/VR, global climate fields on Earth’s sphere, crystalline orientations in materials science, and articulated body poses in computer graphics all inhabit non‑Euclidean manifolds.
+Early adopters already report faster convergence, higher validity, and richer sample diversity than Euclidean flows or diffusion baselines.

+The success of FoldFlow, FlowPacker, Proteína, and Pullback FM crystallizes a simple lesson: geometry is not a decorative extra—it is the very substrate on which real‑world data lives.
+GFM offers a blueprint for embracing that curvature without sacrificing the scalability of modern deep learning.
+If history is any guide, the next wave of breakthroughs—from novel enzymes to autonomous drones—will be powered by models that are as geometrically faithful as the phenomena they seek to capture.

 ---